stephenreid321/greenpill/Transcripts/Impact Certificates – Evan Miyazono, Head of Research at Protocol Labs – Green Pill 21.md

 this nft [[impact certificate]] is cryptographically unprovably yours until you burn it at which point you make it no longer transferable there are interesting ideas like that that could be strongly motivated by like regulatory reasons or user reasons [1924](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=1924.48s)

-i don't think that we have enough progress with experiments to say exactly how we want it to work but we're working on some like theoretical groundwork uh there's a talk on hyper certificates from the from david at the march funding the commons that kind of [1944](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=1944.72s)
+i don't think that we have enough progress with experiments to say exactly how we want it to work but we're working on some like theoretical groundwork uh there's a talk on hypercertificates from the from david at the march funding the commons that kind of [1944](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=1944.72s)

 break starts into some of the theoretical framing of how we're thinking about this and uh i think that there are nft primitives that could be sufficient got it so um sounds like you really enjoyed your work on the source cred project which [1960](https://www.youtube.com/watch?v=kyo5SxtSJ9U&t=1960.32s)